Marcin-Pankowski/Camunda-8-Servicetasks-with-Kogito/README.md

 6. Start Camunda 8.
 7. Start your Camunda 8 Process.

+## How to use Quarkus

+Start developing:
+mvn quarkus:dev

+Open Quarkus Dev UI:
+press 'd'

+Change code and recompile:
+No need to recompile, just save the code and continue developing.

+Change the BPMN and recompile:
+No need to recompile, just save the code and continue modeling.

+Change a Test and recompile:
+No need to recompile, just save the code and continue testing.

+## API first?!

+Sure!
+Everywhere!

+Just open your process properties, add process data, and include a tag (input).
+Then, open the Dev UI and access SwaggerUI to examine the schema of POST ComplexServiceExample.
+This approach is applicable to every element, including outputs as well!

+Wondering about complex data structures?
+Absolutely, they're supported!

+## How to write delegates to use Services in your process...

+There's no need to.
+Simply write your Java Service and don't forget to annotate it with @Singleton, then use it in a service task.
+No boilerplate code is needed in Kogito.

+You can even use services in script tasks—it's all Java!

+En Example Service is provided in this template.

 # Test
 A Simple Test Example is provided in the test folder.